dynatrace-oss-contrib/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

 ## Cumulative Data Points

-When receiving Sum or Histogram metrics with CUMULATIVE temporality, this exporter needs to perform CUMULATIVE to DELTA conversion.
-This conversion can lead to missing or inconsistent data, as described below.
+When receiving Sum or Histogram metrics with CUMULATIVE temporality, this exporter performs CUMULATIVE to DELTA conversion.
+This conversion can lead to missing or inconsistent data, as described below:

 ### First Data Points are dropped

-Due to the conversion the exporter will drop the first received data point, as there is no previous data point to compare it to.
-This can be circumvented by exporting DELTA values from the OpenTelemetry SDK.
+Due to the conversion, the exporter will drop the first received data point, as there is no previous data point to compare it to.
+This can be circumvented by configuring the OpenTelemetry SDK to export DELTA values.

-### Multi-instance deployment
+### Multi-instance collector deployment

 In a multiple-instance deployment of the OpenTelemetry Collector, the conversion can produce inconsistent data unless it can be guaranteed that metrics from the same source are processed by the same collector instance.
-This can be circumvented by exporting DELTA values from the OpenTelemetry SDK.
+This can be circumvented by configuring the OpenTelemetry SDK to export DELTA values.